-A Public Listed Company with limited liability, incorporated in Sri Lanka on 28th October, 1980 under the Companies Ordinance (Cap.145) bearing Company Registration No.PBS1084 and listed on the Colombo Stock Exchange since 1982.
-The Company was re-registered under the Companies Act No. 07 of 2007.
+A Quoted Public Company with limited liability, incorporated in Sri Lanka on 28th October 1980 under the Companies Ordinance (Cap.145) bearing Company Registration No.PBS 1084 and listed on the Colombo Stock Exchange.
+The Company was re-registered under Companies Act No. 7 of 2007 and bears the Company Registration No. PQ 39.